 Workshop: 2-6pm (with x2 tea breaks)

-This seminar will be taking place online via Zoom.
+This workshop will be taking place online via Zoom.
 Please join the session here (password: OSERE2020) and ensure that your mic is muted unless you are speaking.
 These sessions may be recorded for archival and promotional purposes, so please switch off your video feed if you do not wish to be included in this.
 Please join early to avoid delays (there may be a queue, the host will let you in to the session).

 This workshop involves listening and creating sounds.
 Loud and sudden noises are possible as we experiment.
 The workshop will also include elements of performance, movement and writing.